uconn-hacklab/hacklab-static/content/volunteer.md

 # active projects
 Do not fret if you don't have the right experience.
 As long as you have a willingness to learn that is the most important thing.

-Currently we are seeking help for people to help with the following projects:

-## TODO: audio synth
-## TODO: mini-mill

-A place for students to learn about our organization and the projects we are working on.
-  - Frontend: Hugo, Markdown, HTML, CSS
-  - We need content writers too!

 # future projects